 Everyone knows about Blue Lagoon, Iceland’s famous geothermal spa, and while it’s certainly worth a visit, it can get a little crowded seeing that it’s one of Iceland’s most-visited attractions.
 Discerning honeymooners looking to escape the crowds and experience something truly spectacular should check out Jökulsárlón Lagoon, a natural glacier lagoon you can access by boat tour, cruising between icebergs while taking in the breathtaking views (bonus points if you or your new spouse are photographers—this place is an Instagrammer's paradise).

-Roughly a five-hour drive from Reykjavik, located along southern Iceland’s Ring Road—Route 1—you’ll find the country’s deepest glacial lake.
-Jökulsárlón, or glacier-river-lagoon, is filled with immense chunks of ice that have broken off Breiðamerkurjökull, one of Vatnajökull’s biggest outlet glacier, and are making their way slowly out to sea.
+Roughly a five-hour drive from Reykjavik, located along southern Iceland’s Ring Road (Route 1) you’ll find the country’s deepest glacial lake.
+Jökulsárlón, or glacier-river-lagoon, is filled with immense chunks of ice that have broken off of Breiðamerkurjökull, one of Vatnajökull’s biggest outlet glaciers, and are making their way slowly out to sea.

-Heimahumar is a food truck, serving up local langoustine and parked right at the lagoon.
+Heimahumar is a food truck serving up local langoustine and parked right at the lagoon.
 Fans rave about its lobster bisque and lobster rolls.
 The lagoon also has its own cafe with sandwiches, waffles, and soup.
 For dinner, especially if you’re staying at the Fosshotel, the restaurant inside is a splurge-worthy must for any couple looking to celebrate their recent nuptials.
-For roughly $100 per person, you can even take part of the “Dream Feast,” a five-course meal made of local Icelandic ingredients.
-Think: smoked lamb carpaccio and seared arctic char with cucumbers, pears, mustard mayo and dill.
+For roughly $100 per person, you can even take part in the “Dream Feast,” a five-course meal made of local Icelandic ingredients.
+Think: smoked lamb carpaccio and seared arctic char with cucumbers, pears, mustard mayo, and dill.